dylan-lang/dylan-programming-book/source/nexcept.rst

 beyond the 24-hour period covered by a time of day, and to take special action in that case.
 In this section, we show a simple way to indicate and handle exceptions, without using the Dylan exception protocol.
 We then discuss the problems with this informal approach.
-In `See A simple Dylan exception protocol <nexcept.htm#65351>`_, we achieve the same goal using Dylan conditions, and discuss the advantages of that approach.
+In `A simple Dylan exception protocol <nexcept.htm#65351>`_, we achieve the same goal using Dylan conditions, and discuss the advantages of that approach.